aicklen/psmonitor/README.md

 is held down during powerup until the Arduino Nano has finished booting, then Calibration mode will be entered.
 Once calibration is completed, the firmware transitions to Normal mode and continues in that mode until the next power cycle.

+_Note: If Calibration mode is entered inadvertently, cycling power (or resetting the Arduino if the reset button is accessible) is required to exit Calibration mode without changing any existing calibration data._

 Normally, the firmware will take current and voltage measurements for both positive and negative supplies, correct for measurement errors, and display on the LCD.